IMPORTANT TO NOTE

 Please check with the airline regarding luggage allowance limits and the maximum allowable single item baggage weight.
 If you have a medical condition, serious illness, recently undergone surgery, or have suffered a recent accident, you must advise us and your airline and you may need to be cleared for travel by the airline which will involve obtaining a Fitness to Fly Certificate from your GP.

 If you have a complaint about your arrangements whilst away, you must immediately notify our local representative or your Group Leader and the relevant supplier of the service.
-If you are not happy with their action in response please follow this up within 35 days of your return home by emailing us or writing to Customer Services, Exodus Travels Ltd., Grange Mills, Weir Road, London, SW12 0NE, giving your booking reference and all relevant information.
+If you are not happy with their action in response please follow this up within 35 days of your return home by emailing us at [email protected] or by writing to Customer Services, Exodus Travels Ltd., Grange Mills, Weir Road, London, SW12 0NE, giving your booking reference and all relevant information.
 We will acknowledge your written notification within 7 days and aim to provide a full response within 28 days.
-We can usually sort out any complaints you may have.
-But if we cannot agree, you can use the Arbitration Scheme devised for the travel industry by ABTA and administered independently, providing the dispute fits within the rules of the scheme.

 8. Details of Insurance

 Adequate and valid travel insurance is mandatory for all clients while on one of our tours.
 You are strongly advised to insure yourself against any possible risk that may occur and in particular to ensure that you have sufficient insurance in respect of dependent relatives on whom your trip may depend.
 You are required to carry proof of insurance with you and produce it if reasonably requested by Company employees or suppliers; failure to do so may result in your being prevented from certain participating in certain activities without the right to any refund.